nuclearsugar/VectorRecursionWorkbench/README.md

 PyOpenGL 3.1.0

 ### Usage
-Run this script in a CMD shell to initiate the Vector Recursion Workbench GUI:
+Run this script in a CMD shell to initiate the GUI:
 ```python VRW-gui.py```
 <br><br>